MTV Music (UK & Ireland): Pan-European

 A pan-European version of the channel.
 The channel consisted of non-stop music videos 24-hours a day.
 The channel ceased broadcasting in June 2021.
-The channel is registered with the broadcasting regulator RRTV in the Czech Republic.
-This channel is available in Austria, Croatia, Denmark, Finland, Germany, Hungary, Israel, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland and South Africa.
+The channel was registered with the broadcasting regulator RRTV in the Czech Republic.
+MTV Music 24 was available in Austria, Croatia, Denmark, Finland, Germany, Hungary, Israel, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland and South Africa.
 Previously, MTV Music UK was made available across Europe.

 Ireland

 MTV Music Ireland launched on 31 October 2013.
 It was a simultaneous broadcast of the UK version with Irish local advertising/sponsorship MTV Music Ireland ceased broadcasting from 31 May 2019 and the channel was replaced with the UK version.

 Italy

 MTV Music channel launched in Italy on 1 March 2011, replacing MTV Plus.
+MTV Music Italy will be closed on 5 January 2026.

 Australia and New Zealand

 On 3 December 2013 VIMN launched the channel in Australia replacing MTV Hits.

 On 1 December 2015, MTV Music launched in New Zealand on Sky Television, replacing both MTV Hits & MTV Classic.
 The channel was closed on 1 July 2020 and replaced by MTV Hits Australia & New Zealand.